-Because the next big industry disrupter—for every single industry—doesn’t usually come from within the industry, it comes from an outsider.
+Because the next big industry disrupter—for every single industry—doesn’t usually come from within the industry.
+It comes from an outsider.

-And, most business leaders won’t see it coming.
+And most business leaders won’t see it coming.

-That’s how Airbnb managed to blindside the hotel industry.
+That’s how vacay-alternative Airbnb managed to blindside the hotel industry.
 The concept was a great new idea by two friends who did not work in hospitality.

 1) Host a Cross-Industry Brainstorm

-If you convene a cross-industry brainstorm, you’ll get focused attention on your challenge and dozens of viable ideas.
+By assembling a cross-industry brainstorm, you’ll get focused attention on your challenge and dozens of viable ideas.
 If you are invited to participate in one, you’ll get a break from your work routine, discover different brainstorming styles, and maybe even pick up some new ideas to try in your own business.